A New Approach To Estimate The Collision Probability For Automotive Applications: Numerical Study

-In the previous sections the colliding vehicle was modeled as a point distribution with a single reference point (e.g. the middle of the vehicle's rear bumper or the middle of the rear axle).
-In this section, we investigate the entry intensities for representative salient points of the colliding vehicle's two-dimensional geometry, i.e. the four corner points of a vehicle's rectangular shape incorporating width and length information.
+In this section, we investigate a family of entry intensities by a parsimonious sampling in terms of several representative salient points of the colliding vehicle's two-dimensional geometry, i.e. the four corner points of a vehicle's rectangular shape incorporating width and length information, see \ref{sec_entry_intensity_extended_vehicles_theory}.
+This enables the approximate estimation of the collision probability between two vehicles modeled as extended objects with arbitrary orientation in the horizontal plane by the collision probability of the ``riskiest" salient point.